m3zh/pipex/README.md

 # path: the path to our command
 # type `which ls` and `which wc` in your terminal
 # you'll see the exact path to the commands' binaries

 # argv[]: the args the command needs, for ex. `ls -la`
 # you can use your ft_split to obtain a char **
 # like this { "ls", "-la", NULL }
 # it must be null terminated

 # envp: environmental variable -> retrieved from main (see below)
-# in envp you'll see a line PATH which contains all possible paths to the commands' binaries
+# in envp the line PATH contains all possible paths to the commands' binaries
+# type env in the terminal to have a look
+# split on : to retrieve all possible PATHs

 int main(int ac, char **ag, char **envp)
 {